Home / Notice to Candidates / FAQ

 Yes.
 After we start the test at 9am in the morning, candidates will do the Listening test first (40 minutes), followed by Reading (60 minutes), and eventually Writing (60 minutes).
 The written test should end between 12-12:30pm.
 There will be no break in between.
 In the afternoon, candidates will take turns to have the Speaking test with Examiners.
+The speaking test time is arranged by IELTS registration system.
+The latest speaking test time could be 8:40pm.
 Only in very rare occasions candidates will be asked to take their Speaking test on a different date.

 - What happens if there is a natural disaster on the test day?

 IDP IELTS will schedule another suitable date for the test.

 - What can I bring to the test venue?